CircleShift/tnsl-lang/spec/README.md

 ## Forward

 As of writing this forward, TNSL is not even a language yet.
 Right now, it's mostly just a stupid idea that I've devoted too much brain-space to, and I'm not confident will ever take off.
-The hard-core C folk will probably write it off, as well as the new-fangled rust/golangers with all their type safty.
+The hard-core C folk will probably write it off, as well as the new-fangled rust/golangers with all their type safety.

 Right now, TNSL isn't a language.
 But it *could* be.
 And, really, I think it's a cool challenge to try to pack high-level features into a low-level environment.
 I hope you find it interesting as well.